-The City and ARHA are currently engaged in a community process, that includes a stakeholder group representing various perspectives to develop recommendations for consideration by ARHA Board and City Council regarding possible revisions to the 1981 joint Resolution 830.
-Resolution 830 includes their pledged to maintain, at a minimum, 1,150 of Public Housing and Affordable Rental Housing units if they are demolished or redeveloped.
-As federal resources for housing have continued to decrease, creating challenges for ARHA to fulfill its mission, ARHA is actively redeveloping several public housing sites into mixed income communities.
-The City and ARHA have concluded that this is the right time to review and modernize Resolution 830.
-The ongoing community engagement process will consider best practices as well as development and finance tools and strategies regarding affordable housing development.
+Resolution 830 includes a City and ARHA pledge to maintain, at a minimum, 1,150 of Public Housing and Affordable Rental Housing units if they are demolished or redeveloped.
+As federal resources for housing have continued to decrease, creating challenges for ARHA to fulfill its mission, ARHA is actively reviewing the redevelopment of several public housing sites into mixed income communities.
+The City and ARHA engaged in a community process, that included a stakeholder group representing various perspectives that developed recommendations for consideration by ARHA Board and City Council regarding possible revisions to the 1981 joint Resolution 830.
+This spring the new modern resolution is being reviewed by the ARHA Board and City Council.